Design Sciences

 Incoming exchange students are welcome in

-• 2nd cycle: 1st year Master (4th year of study)
+• the 1st year Master (= 4th year of study)

-Your portfolio should be a coherent, well-designed document that presents your qualifications and creativity clearly.
-Make sure to include a title page and a brief intro (who you are, your background, and interests).
+Your portfolio should be a cohesive and thoughtfully designed document that clearly presents both your qualifications and your creativity.
+Include a title page and a brief introduction outlining who you are, your background, and your interests.

 • Before and after photos of treated objects